by Dr. Martha C. Piper

 All of which brings us back to the original point: it may be risky to state that UBC can – and should – distinguish itself in the next decade as the best university in the country.
 But it’s a risk worth taking.
 One result is guaranteed: every British Columbian will benefit from the success that we generate in pursuit of that goal.

 The Vancouver Board of Trade hosted a keynote address by Dr. Martha Piper on Tuesday, November 17, 2015.
-Download a copy or listen to Dr. Piper’s keynote speech on “Raising the Bar: UBC’s Upward Trajectory.”
+Download a copy to Dr. Piper’s keynote speech on “Raising the Bar: UBC’s Upward Trajectory.”